 The 2023/24 season features 13 events and 10 teams racing down the world’s most iconic waterways, including San Francisco Bay, New York’s Hudson River – and a Grand Prix across the glittering Sydney Harbour (24 and 25 February 2024).

 Competing for the trophy – and a US$1 million payday – are Australia, Switzerland, Canada, Denmark, France, Great Britain, Japan, New Zealand, Spain, and the USA.
 With national pride and prize money on the line, the world’s best sailors will board the league’s identical F50 catamarans – each capable of hydrofoiling above the waterline at speeds of up to 100-kilometres per hour – to compete.

-It’s a combination of the international competition and state-of-the-art technology as these identical F50 catamarans go head-to-head in close-to-shore racing.
-We also have the top athletes of the sport competing in these teams, so the level of racing and skill is epic.
+“It’s a combination of the country-versus-country competition, the state-of-the-art technology and the awesome action as these $6-million vessels go head-to-head in close-to-shore racing,” says Tom Slingsby, Australia SailGP team driver and CEO, of what makes the race unique.
+“We have the top athletes of the sport competing in these teams, so the level of racing and skill is epic.”

 Defending SailGP champion Slingsby has skippered Australia to the top position three times, making Australia the only team to have ever lifted the trophy.
 This season there are more races, more teams to compete with and a lot more pressure to succeed.

 “The KPMG Australia Sail Grand Prix Sydney is so important to us as a team.
 We get to compete in front of our family and friends while representing our country and with that comes the desire to make them all proud.“

 Keen to see these world-class teams in action?
 Slingsby gives us the lowdown on the best ways to see SailGP on Sydney Harbour – and the fun events taking place over the race period.